-May 2008 - FMS Executive Vice President, Dan Haught, will be presenting at the Basis Technology Government Users Conference in College Park, Maryland on May 20-21, 2008.
-With a keynote presentation by Stephanie O’Sullivan, Director for Science and Technology at the Central Intelligence Agency, hands-on tutorials, and in depth roundtable discussions, the conference is sure to be full.
-Space is limited, so sign up today.
+May 20-21, 2008 - FMS Executive Vice President, Dan Haught, presented at the Basis Technology Government Users Conference in College Park, Maryland.
+With a keynote presentation by Stephanie O’Sullivan, Director for Science and Technology at the Central Intelligence Agency, hands-on tutorials, and in depth roundtable discussions.

 On Dec.
 13, 2003, the 1st Brigade Combat Team of the U.S. Army’s 4th Infantry Division discovered Saddam Hussein hiding in a narrow, dark hole under a two-room mud shack on a sheep farm in the former Iraqi dictator’s hometown of Tikrit.

 Guiding the military’s months-long manhunt was a complex visualization of tribal and family members with close ties to Saddam.
 By applying the principles of social science to analyze these networks, it became possible to uncover specific individuals and relationships that ultimately revealed Saddam’s hiding place.